hotrodorm/hotrod/hotrod-project/docs/docs-5/maven/README.md

 This is Maven Integration details for the [HotRod ORM](../README.md).

-First, HotRod is available as a dependency at the official Maven repository and its mirrors.
+HotRod is available as a dependency at the official Maven repository and its mirrors.

 In order to generate persistence code from Maven, HotRod includes a Maven plugin that implements several Maven goals with the main aim to generate persistence code.
 The main goal is `gen`, while other supporting Maven goals assist complex generation logic, such as sophisticated type solving or name solving.

-Finally, HotRod includes a Maven Arquetype that can create a full running Spring Boot project in one command line.

 ## Maven Dependencies